Wiikay/claude-github-integration/README.md

 ## 🔑 Authentication & Security

 The github-mcp-server securely connects Claude to GitHub using your credentials.
 No credentials are exposed in the conversation.

-## 📚 Documentation

-More detailed documentation coming soon!
+For more details on security considerations, see the [Authentication](docs/authentication.md) documentation.

+## 🔧 Example Use Cases

+- **Documentation**: Create and update READMEs, wikis, and other documentation
+- **Code Management**: Create files, update code, manage repositories
+- **Code Analysis**: Review code for improvements and issues
+- **Issue Management**: Create and manage GitHub issues
+- **Repository Setup**: Initialize new projects with standard structures

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📄 License